doc4d/docs/docs/API/DataStoreClass.md

 If *attributes* is an empty Text or *attributesColl* is an empty collection, all the scalar attributes of the dataclass are put in the optimization context.
 If you pass an attribute that does not exist in the dataclass, the function ignores it and an error is thrown.

-You can pass a *contextType* to  specify if the context is a standard context or a context associated to an entity selection displayed in a list box:
+You can pass a *contextType* to  specify if the context is a standard context or the context of the current entity selection item displayed in a list box:
 * If set to "main" (default), the *contextName* designates a standard context.
 * If set to "currentItem", the attributes passed are put in the context of the current item.
 See  [Entity selection-based list box](../ORDA/remoteDatastores.md#entity-selection-based-list-box).

 In *pageLength*, specify the number of dataclass entities to request from the server.

-If the attributes are not text elements or collections, they are ignored.
+Attributes that are not text elements or collections are ignored.

 You can pass a *pageLength* for a relation attribute which is an entity selection (one to many).
 The syntax is `relationAttributeName:pageLength` (e.g employees:20).

 #### Example 1